 ESC Working Group on Cardiac Cellular Electrophysiology

-2022 Scientific Exchange Grant
+2024-2025 Scientific Exchange Grant

 Principle

-A 2,500€ grant will be attributed to selected members of the Working Group to cover travelling and accommodation costs to work for a minimal period of 1 month in a host institution of a different European country.
+The objective of the WG CCE Scientific Exchange Grant (SEG) is to strengthen relations between research institutions from different European countries.
+For this, a €2,500 grant will be attributed to a maximum of two members of the WG CCE to cover travel and accommodation costs to work for a minimal period of one month in an institution from a different European Country.

 Eligibility criteria

 Candidates must be active in the area of cellular cardiac electrophysiology.
-All early career investigators, including PhD students and postdocs, are considered eligible candidates, but they must be accepted members of the Working Group on Cardiac Cellular Electrophysiology (EWGCCE).
+All early career investigators, including PhD students and postdocs, are considered eligible candidates, but they must be accepted members of the Working Group on Cardiac Cellular Electrophysiology (WGCCE).
 Previous SEG recipients are not eligible.

 Candidates should move to a host laboratory different from their current laboratory and to a European country different from where their current laboratory is located.
 Current institution and host institution must be located in ESC Member Countries.

-• 11 October 2021: opening of online applications
+• Monday, 9 September 2024: opening of online applications

-• 16 January 2022: deadline for online applications
+• Monday, 9 December 2024 (23:59 CET): deadline for online applications

 Application process